-From Apple TV+ to YouTube TV, the number of streaming services just keeps increasing.
-If you thought you were already suffering from so-called subscriber fatigue, then you might want to look away now, as the list below includes no less than ninety free and paid services you can watch right now.
+From Acorn TV to YouTube TV, the number of streaming services just keeps increasing.
+If you thought you were already suffering from subscriber fatigue, then you might want to look away now.
+There are more than 85 free and paid streaming services listed below that you could be watching right now.

 Below is a brief overview of each service, including the current subscription price.
 The list is in alphabetical order, as that’s probably the easiest way to actually digest the list.
 Not to mention, the easiest way for us to add new ones when they launch (or delete old ones when they fade away).

 Acorn TV is a subscription service that focuses on the “best of British” although its content does also include shows and movies from outside the UK, with a selection of comedies, dramas and mysteries from Australia, Ireland and more.
 Acorn TV costs $6.99 per month and comes with a seven-day free trial.

 ALLBLK is a streaming service that’s specifically focused on delivering Black TV & film.
 This not only includes movies and TV shows, but also original content, short films, music, and more.
 ALLBLK comes with a seven-day free trial.
 After which, a subscription costs $5.99 per month.

 Apple TV Plus is the official streaming service from Apple and it is entirely populated original movies and shows.
 While Apple TV Plus was initially limited in terms of the selection of content and device support, it has greatly expanded over time.
 An Apple TV Plus currently costs $6.99 per month and a seven-day free trial is available.

 AMC Plus is a premium subscription bundle that not only includes access to AMC content, but also Sundance Now, IFC Films Unlimited, and Shudder.
 An AMC Plus subscription costs $8.99 per month and comes with a seven-day free trial.

 Bally Sports Plus